khongminhtn/react-studies/README.md

 Projects in this book are not arbitrary projects, rather they are a combination of various project in scales.
 I see these tasks as tools that can be used in many more projects that I will be working on whether it is personally or professionally.

+# Projects:
+### Book store with React Router.
+**Incorporating areas of study**
+1. Project structure and Webpack configuration
+2. The host HTML file
+3. Creating Components
+4. Launching the project

+**Brief**
+Build a simple e=commerce storefront for a bookstore.

+**Objectives**
+- Pass data to route and access it
+- Access URL parameters
+- Create modal windows with changing URLs
+- Use layouts by nesting routes

-# Project Tools:
+# Mini projects:
 ### Menu
 Create a menu/application that reacts to user's role.
 If the user is a manager, then the menu will display only the neccessary links for the manager, else it displays for customers.This layout's header will be displayed across many pages.

 ### Tooltip Widget
 Created a small pop up widget that essentially serve as a guidance for the users.
 This tool would be particularly useful for sites that contain a high amount of information.

 ### Timer component
 Created a timer that has a some buttons for the timer to respond to.
 This is a very small and simple tool, yet I can see this tool being used in many many applications.

+# React Fundamentals:

 # React Libraries:
 ### Webpack